georgehg/ifood-fullstack-test/api-gateway/README.md

 # iFood Fullstack Test API Gateway

-This is a thin APÌ Gateway developed in NodeJS.
-It uses [express](http://expressjs.com/) framework to exposes API routes to frontend and uses [request](https://www.npmjs.com/package/request) to make HTTP calls and consume the RESTfull services provided by Spring microservices.
+This is a thin API Gateway developed in [NodeJS](https://nodejs.org/en).
+It uses [express](http://expressjs.com/) framework to exposes API routes to frontend and uses [request](https://www.npmjs.com/package/request) NodeJS too to make HTTP calls and consume the RESTfull services provided by Spring microservices.

 This application consolidates the microservices funcionalities, providing one API endpoint for frontend and implementing an orders search processor.